QuinnContaldi/Computer-Sciene-Notes/Notes/CS 491/Chapter One/Problem Sheet.md

      #LO_3 Describe various examples of data visualization used in practice

     1. Are these data quantitative or categorical?
+        Quantitative because its associated with a numerical data
     2. Are these data cross-sectional or time series?
+        This is a time series because it takes place over a given duration
     3. What type of chart is this?
         ![](Problem6.png)
+		This is a bar chart
 - 7.
     **U.S. Netflix Subscribers.** Refer to the previous problem.
 Suppose that in addition to the total number of Netflix subscribers, we have the number of those subscribers by year for the years 2010–2019 who live in the United States.
 Our message is to emphasize how much of the growth is coming from the United States.
 Which of the following types of charts would best display the data?
 Explain your answer.
-LO 2, 3
+    #LO_2
+    #LO_3

     1. Bar chart
+        The Bar chart would be the best as it intuitively show cases the subscriber growth over time
     2. Clustered column chart

     3. Stacked column chart